hackebrot/labels/README.md

 ## Authentication

-The labels CLI connects to the GitHub API to modify issue labels for a GitHub repository.
+The labels CLI connects to the GitHub API to modify labels for a GitHub repository.
 Please [create your own personal API token][create token] and choose the correct token scope based on whether you want to manage issue labels for a public or a private repository.
 Then set up two environment